furas/pluma-python-plugins/README.md

+### Existing plugins ###

+Pluma 1.20 uses different plugin code than older versions.
+It looks like plugin uses code similar to Gedit 3 plugin but not identical.
+Older Pluma used code similar to Gedit 2 plugin.
+So old plugins for Pluma don't work with new Pluma.
+The same plugins for Gedit2 don't work with new Pluma.
+Plugins for Gedit 3 also don't works with new Pluma.

-_PythonConsole_ is Pluma plugin created in Python.
-It works with Pluma 1.20.
+I found only one python plugin which works with Pluma 1.20.

-You can find it in Pluma source code:
+It is _PythonConsole_ in Pluma source code:

 [GitHub](https://github.com/) > [Mate-Desktop](https://github.com/mate-desktop/) > [Pluma](https://github.com/mate-desktop/pluma/) > [plugins](https://github.com/mate-desktop/pluma/tree/master/plugins/) > [PythonConsole](https://github.com/mate-desktop/pluma/tree/master/plugins/pythonconsole) (folder) > [PythonConsole](https://github.com/mate-desktop/pluma/tree/master/plugins/pythonconsole/pythonconsole) (module)

-### Minimal Example ###
+### Example: Minimal ###

-It is [minimal example](https://wiki.gnome.org/Apps/Gedit/PythonPluginHowTo#Writing_the_plugin) from [Gedit Plugin Official Tutorial](https://wiki.gnome.org/Apps/Gedit/PythonPluginHowTo) with changes based on `PythonConsole`
+It is "minimal example" from [Gedit Plugin Official Tutorial](https://wiki.gnome.org/Apps/Gedit/PythonPluginHowTo) with changes based on `PythonConsole`

 **example.plugin**